wojciechmarek/my-computer/README.md

 # My Tech Stack

-This repo contains a loose set of programs, extensions, libraries, and CLI commands I like to use.
-I use them on Mac OS (sometimes on Windows machines), so they are not guaranteed to exist or work on other platforms.
+This page contains a loose set of programs, extensions, libraries, and CLI commands I like to use in my daily work.

 ## Table of Contents

+The main tech stack sections:

 - [🌟 Current software](#current-software)
 - [🌈 Frontend libraries and issues](#frontend-libraries-and-issues)
 - [🦄 Visual Studio Code Extensions](#visual-studio-code-extensions)

+Other sections:

 - [Legacy software](#legacy-software)
 - [Web Development](#web-development)
 - [Brew (MacOS Package Manager)](#brew)